harisankar-krishna-swamy/django_hmac_authentication/README.md

 * Reject requests earlier than configured timeout
 * Supports `HMAC-SHA512`, `HMAC-SHA384`, `HMAC-SHA256`
 * HMAC secret can be created with management command or obtained with a configured url
-* Supports Javascript and Python clients
+* Supports Javascript and Python clients for programmatic access

 # 1. Install
 `pip install django_hmac_authentication`